5 Things to Consider When Downsizing

-You don’t need such a big house anymore, and downsizing makes sense since the kids are moved out.
-A smaller home means less cleaning, smaller utility bills and hopefully less property taxes.
+A smaller home means less cleaning, smaller utility bills and hopefully lower property taxes.
 But before you make any decisions, consider the good, the bad and the ugly of starting over in a different home.
 Here are five things to consider before downsizing your home:

 1. Can you leave the memories behind?

 You raised your children in your current home, and each room and piece of furniture holds special memories.
 Will you be able to leave those good times behind without regret?
 You’ll also have to sell, giveaway and donate a lot of items in order to move into a smaller home.
 This process can be challenging, but there will be plenty of room for new memories in your new home.

 2. What will you owe if you sell?

 Downsizing your home and selling it sounds appealing, but did you know that you might owe capital gains tax on the profits you make after the sale?
 Consumer Reports says that if you have owned your home for decades and receive too large of a gain when you sell it, you might have to pay some tax.
 For instance, if you make a lot of money, you may have to pay a federal, long-term capital gains rate of 20 percent, plus a new 3.8 percent net investment income tax and any state capital gains taxes.
 Keep in mind, however, that when you downsize, you will most likely have a smaller mortgage and fewer property taxes, which could make selling worth it.
 Contact a financial planner to talk about how selling your home could impact your finances.